 - Support marketing efforts by updating the website and assisting in updating flyers and brochures.

 - Develop, format, edit and/or proofread written program materials.

 - Prepare materials for trainings, conferences, and special presentations.

 - Maintain databases for mailings, conference registration, and record keeping (e.g. evaluation data).

 - Respond to program information requests via telephone and e-mail.

-- Coordinate with volunteers across Massachusetts on The 84 Movement about event logistics or other program updates.
+- Coordinate with volunteers about event logistics or other program updates.

 - Assemble and ship materials as needed for programming efforts.

-- A Bachelor’s degree and/or at least two years’ experience in an office environment and/or community organization
+- At least two years’ experience in an office environment and/or community organization.

 - Willingness to make “cold calls” to organizations in order to grow the program.